 MEMBRANE TRAFFIC.
 A eukaryotic cell is composed of many different compartments (eg. nucleus, mitochondria, Golgi apparatus, vacuole, endoplasmic reticulum).
 Each of these organelles is surrounded by a membrane, thus separating the inside of the organelle from the cytoplasm.
 Furthermore, each compartment contains its own unique protein and lipid composition.
 Material can be transferred between specific organelles by small vesicles that bud from one compartment and fuse with another compartment.
 The central question in this aspect of our research is: how is the specificity in vesicle targeting ensured?

 We perform studies on standard cell lines (e.g. HeLa) as well as on cells derived from individuals with mutations in TRAPP genes to better understand the functions of the TRAPP complexes.
+We have also recently established a humanized yeast system to help in our overall efforts.
 Our work expands to proteins that influence the function of TRAPP or whose function is influenced by the complexes including Rab GTPases and their effectors, as well as autophagy proteins as examples.
 We employ techniques such as live-cell imaging, confocal microscopy, liquid chromatography, basic molecular biological techniques and recombinant protein expression/purification and western analysis to name a few.

 TANGO2.
 The TANGO2 gene product was described in 2006 as a protein required for some unidentified aspect of Golgi organization.
 Nearly a decade later the first individuals with TANGO2 variants were described.
 While the phenotype of such individuals is complex, there is partial overlap with the phenotype seen for individuals with TRAPPC2L variants.
 Very little is known about the basic biology of TANGO2 and a portion of the work in the laboratory is devoted to understanding its localization and function(s).
 We are employing amongst other methodologies "big biology" approaches such as BioID, lipidomics and RNAseq to understand the pathways in which the protein functions.
 Recently, we were the first to show that vitamin B5 supplementation rescued phenotypes associated with TANGO2 dysfunction in both fruit flies and human cells, a treatment that is now recommended for all individuals suffering from TANGO2 deficiency disease.
 We now seek to understand the mechanism of this treatment.